samueljseay/recaptcha/README.md

 # Recaptcha

-A simple Elixir package for implementing [reCAPTCHA] in [Elixir] applications.
+A simple Elixir package for implementing [reCAPTCHA] in Elixir applications.

 [reCAPTCHA]: http://www.google.com/recaptcha

 ## Migration from 1.x

-There are several breaking changes in recaptcha version 2.
+### Breaking Changes

-The 2 most obvious are that templating is now in a separate module: `Recaptcha.Template` the `display/1` API however, has not changed.
-In future templating may be moved to a Phoenix specific package.
+1. Template functionality is now in a separate module: `Recaptcha.Template`.
+Please note: in future templating may move to a Phoenix specific package.

-The `verify` API has changed now to only accept a recaptcha response string and a set of options. (see the verify documentation for supported options).
-The `remote_ip` that was once passed as the first argument is now an optional argument.
+2. `verify` API has changed, see the code for documentation of the new API.

 Most other questions about 2.x should be answered by looking over the documentation and the code.
 Please raise an issue if you have any problems with migrating.